qlat/Descriptio-urbis-Romae/README.md

 ### Running from source

-To run the program from source, you will need a working installation of both *git* and *npm*.
+To run the program from source, a working installation of both *git* and *npm* is required.

 *npm* comes bundled with *Node.js* (tested with the Long Term Support [LTS] release):

 https://nodejs.org

-*git* is available from this site:
+*git* for Windows is available from this site:

 https://git-scm.com/